-The electric fish Apteronotus leptorhynchus (Brown ghost knife fish) generate a sinusoidal electric field with the electric organ in their tail enabling them to use active electroreception which they use to find prey and communicate with each other (Maciver et al. (2001), Zupanc et al. (2006)).
+The electric fish Apteronotus leptorhynchus (Brown ghost knife fish) generate a sinusoidal electric field with the electric organ in their tail enabling them to use active electroreception which they use to find prey, orient themself and communicate with each other (TODO: ref).
 The different use cases of this electric organ discharge (EOD) come with the necessity to detect a wide range of different amplitude modulations (AMs).
-Electrolocation of object in the surrounding water like small prey or rocks cause small low frequency AMs (Babineau et al., 2007).
-At the same time other electric fish can cause stronger and higher frequency AMs through interference between the electric fields and their communication signals like chirps, short increases in their EOD frequency (Zupanc et al., 2006).
+Electrolocation of object in the surrounding water like small prey or rocks cause small low frequency AMs (TODO: ref).
+At the same time other electric fish can cause stronger and higher frequency AMs through interference between the electric fields and their communication signals like chirps, short increases in their EOD frequency (TODO: ref).
 This means that the electroreceptors need to be able to encode a wide range of changes in EOD amplitude, in speed as well as strength.
 The EOD and its AMs are encoded by electroreceptor organs in the skin.
-A. leptorhynchus have two kinds of tuberous electrosensory organs: the T and P type units (Scheich et al., 1973).
+A. leptorhynchushave two anatomically different kinds of tuberous electrosensory organs: the T and P type units (TODO: ref, Zakon 1993).
 The T units (time coder) are strongly phase locked to the EOD and fire regularly once every EOD period.
-They encode the phase of the EOD in their spike timing.
+They encode the phase of the EOD in their spike timing (TODO: ref).
 The P units (probability coders) on the other hand do not fire every EOD period.
-Instead they fire irregularly with a certain probability that depends on the EOD amplitude.
-That way they encode information about the EOD amplitude in their firing probability (Scheich et al., 1973).
+Instead they fire irregularly with a certain probability that depends on the EOD amplitude (TODO: ref).
+That way they encode information about the EOD amplitude in their firing probability (TODO: ref).
 An example of the firing behavior of a P unit is shown in figure 1.
-When the fish's EOD is unperturbed P units fire every few EOD periods but they have a certain variability in their firing (fig. 1 B) and show negative correlation between successive interspike intervals (ISIs)(fig. 1 C).
-When presented with a step increase in EOD amplitude P units show strong adaption behavior.
+When the fish's EOD is unperturbed P units, it fires every few EOD periods but has a certain variability in its firing (fig. 1 B) and show negative correlation between successive interspike intervals (ISIs).
+When presented with a step change in EOD amplitude P units show strong adaption behavior.
 After a strong increase in firing rate reacting to the onset of the step, the firing rate quickly decays back to a steady state (fig. 1 D).
-When using different sizes of steps both the onset and the steady state response scale with its size and direction of the step (fig. 1 E).